1. Using the Professional Statement to assess the competence of pupils

 Continued use of the specialist checklists

-1.18) The BSB is no longer mandating the use of the checklists for pupillages starting on or after 1 September 2019 and, when the last pupillages that commenced before 1 September 2019 have been completed, they will no longer be maintained on the BSB’s website.
+1.18) The BSB is no longer mandating the use of the checklists for pupillages and they are no longer maintained on the BSB’s website.
 However, opinions amongst the pilot group varied about their continuing value.
 Some of the early adopters found that the specialist checklists provided a useful reference point when planning the training programme and working with the clerks’ room to ensure that pupils were exposed to an appropriate range of work.
 Others thought that the checklists were too out of date and attempted to cover every possible type of document or procedure that a barrister might encounter, at the expense of focussing on those most often encountered at that stage of a barrister’s career.

-1.19) It will be for the profession to decide with their Specialist Bar Associations (SBAs) whether there continues to be a demand for the checklists.
-We have provided this feedback to the SBAs.
+1.19) It is for the AETO to decide with their Specialist Bar Associations (SBAs) whether there continues to be a demand for the checklists.
 A list of SBAs is available here.

 Monitoring, evaluation of progress and feedback